acsicuib/MARIO/README.md

 ?-
 ```

-Ok, thus... you should clone the project and configure Python third libraries:
+Ok, thus... you should clone the project and configure Python third libraries (tested on Ubuntu Server 20.0)
 ```
 git clone --branch MarioII https://github.com/acsicuib/MARIO